 Like most people, I was fully insured with what I thought was good health and auto insurance.
 Then I was hit by a car.
-Everything seemed fine, until I got a letter in the mail saying I was being taken to collections for nearly $100,000 of medical bills that insurance companies weren’t paying.
+Everything seemed fine, until I started receiving letters threatening to take me to collections for nearly $100,000 of medical bills that insurance companies weren’t paying.

 After a lengthy process of recovering the money, I vowed to fix this problem.
-I vowed to apply my technology background to make sure no other family ever experience the same thing my family went through.
+Hence, I applied my technology background to make sure no other family ever experience the same thing my family went through.

 What does this mean for you?

-It means you can now find out before something bad happens if you are with a good insurance company.
-That’s information I wish I had before my accident.
+First, it means you can now find out before something bad happens if you are with a good insurance company.
+I wish I had known that before my accident.

 Why I Founded ValChoice